-URBANA, Ill. – Ask an Illinois farmer what specialty crop to grow to get the most bang for their buck and they will likely say tomatoes.
+URBANA, Ill.
+Ask an Illinois farmer what specialty crop to grow to get the most bang for their buck and they will likely say tomatoes.
 Ask Chris Enroth, and his answer might surprise you – ginger.

 This tropical plant may seem out of place in a state known for growing row crops, but its flavorful, golden root could be the solution to a plant disease problem for farmers who grow tomatoes.
-That’s what University of Illinois Extension Horticulture Educator Chris Enroth hopes to find out with a research project in partnership with Western Illinois University, supported by a $47,000 grant from the Illinois Department of Agriculture.
+That’s what University of Illinois Extension Horticulture Educator Chris Enroth hopes to find out with a research project in partnership with Western Illinois University that is supported by a $47,000 grant from the Illinois Department of Agriculture.

 “Their main moneymaker is tomatoes,” says Enroth.

 “She sold it at the market for $24 a pound which surprised me,” says Enroth, adding that customers buy it by the ounce.
-“That’s comparable to tomatoes, and you can make some decent money off it.”
+“That’s comparable to tomatoes and you can make some decent money off it.”

 A key ingredient in ginger cookies and ginger ale, demand for this staple in worldwide cuisine is growing.
 Some of the first ginger Enroth and Henning grew was donated to Forgottonia Brewing in Macomb to brew a “Test Plot Tripel.”

 “The ginger you buy in your grocery store is grown on the other side of the planet in India,” Enroth says.
 “What if we could provide a locally grown fresher option?”